-How can a leader keep up?
-What can you do?’
+How can a leader keep up with the pace of change?
+What can you do to grow?’

 I am constantly learning how personally, but I have always been conscious of my own need to continue growing as a leader, so I’m sharing from my experience and some of what works for me.

 Here are 7 ways to stretch yourself:

 Read something different from what you normally read.
 If you love to read history, occasionally read a book of fiction.
 Pick up a tech magazine, even if you’re far from being a techie.
 Read the comics, or the opinion page, or a biography — whatever something is different from what you usually read.

 Hang out with people not like you.
 One of my favorite ways to stretch myself has been to surround myself with many different personalities and interests among my friendships.
 I am introverted.
 I have some very extroverted friends.
 I’m not usually loud in a crowd — and a few of my close friends are always the life of the party.
 I’m conservative.
 I have some very liberal friends.
 Honestly, it’s sometimes more comfortable to only hang out with people who think like me, but I realize I’m missing opportunities to grow when I do.

 Move forward on something with uncertainty.
 This will be a challenge for some of you reading this.
 For others it’s easy.
 It comes fairly easy for me.
 But, the fact is we will rarely have all the answers when making decisions.
 It actually eliminates faith when we do, by the way.
 Take a new risk on something.
 It’s one of the surest way to stretch yourself.